FuriSherpa/Hostel-Management-System/README.md

 3. Furi Sherpa (Developer)
 4. Raksha Khadka (Developer)

-We will be using php for hms creation.
+We will be using php and mysql for hms creation.

 This system consists of three users:
 1. admin